 More recently SAHS has met annually on the Friday afternoon of SBL.

 In 2016 and 2017 SAHS focused on the theme of the kingdom of God.
-In 2018 and 2019 it will return to ethics.
+In 2018 it engaged in a dialogue with Jeremiah Unterman’s Justice For All: How the Jewish Bible Revolutionized Ethics (Philadelphia: JPS, 2017), an important new work on the ethics of the Hebrew Bible.
 In 2019 SAHS plans to revisit the rich and fertile work of Oliver O’Donovan with a focus on his recent trilogy of books.

 Committee: Dr. Heath Thomas (Oklahoma Baptist University); Dr. David Beldman (Redeemer University College); Dr. A.J.
 Culp (Malyon College, Australia); Dr. Matthew Emmerson (Oklahoma Baptist University); Revd.
 Dr. William Olhausen (Church of Ireland Theological Institute, Dublin); Luke Wisely (PhD candidate, University of Cambridge).